oopsmonk/documentation/client-libraries/0.1/how-to-guides/python/listen-for-transactions.md

 ## Packages

-To complete this guide, you need to install the following package:
+To complete this tutorial, you need to install the following package:

 ```bash
 pip install zmq